hobert-rj/hobart-algorithms/README.md

 conda activate hobart_algorithms
 ```

-Or to run environment installed in your active directory:
+Or to run the environment installed in your active directory:

 ```bash
 conda activate ./env